WaizKhan7/SmartMuv/README.md

 # SmartMuv

 [SmartMuv](www.smartmuv.app) is a smart contract analysis and extraction tool written in Python 3.
-SmartMuv can extract complete state of the smart contract and can help users to analyze, migrate and upgrade their smart contracts.
-As, Solidity does not keep track of keys of mapping variables, SmartMuv uses static time source code analysis techniques to perform key approximation analysis for mapping variables.
-Our tool can handle regular variables as well as user-defined variables and can automatically extract their values.
+SmartMuv extracts the complete state of the smart contract and enables users to upgrade or migrate their smart contracts across any EVM-compatible blockchain.
+As Solidity does not keep track of keys of mapping variables, SmartMuv uses static time source code analysis techniques to perform key approximation analysis on mapping variables.
+It analyzes the complete layout of a smart contract and can extract not only regular variables but also complex variables (i.e. mappings and multi-dimensional arrays) and user-defined variables.

 ## System Requirements